MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/m365-plugins-overview.md

 * Check the overall functioning of all Microsoft 365 plugin integrations.
 * Upload a CSV file, which compares Moodle to Office 365 users.
-* Validate configurations for Azure AD permissions.
+* Check configurations for Azure AD permissions.

 ## Microsoft 365 repository

 The Microsoft 365 repository plugin allows users to store course files in OneDrive.
 Faculty can add files from the course file section of OneDrive or from their own personal space to the repository.

-Microsoft 365 repository users the benefit of using it as a file repository for an institution while keeping Moodle's data structure simple.
+Microsoft 365 repository allows the user to use it as a file repository for an institution while keeping Moodle's data structure simple.
 The Microsoft 365 repository plugin provides the following services:

 * The faculty can store the course files in OneDrive.
 Each course has its own folder created in OneDrive, which allows faculty to add files either from the course files area of OneDrive or from their own personal space.
 * To add files to Moodle as a copy or create a link to the file.
 The linked file is displayed in a new application window or is embedded in the webpage.